godbout/sleeplessmind.info/nanoc/content/writings/riverside.md

 Pure calmness, and pure frankness.
 Pure love, would I dare to say?

 That happened less than 2 minutes ago.
-And now all I'm thinking while staring at her is: which part do I chop first??
+And now all I'm thinking while staring at her is: which part do I chop first?